2013 MINI Cooper Coupe Performance

 - "The Coupe is comfortable enough for long hours of driving, and it's the most viscerally engaging Mini-which is a high bar.
 It's not only quick, but the flexible, forgiving engine and transmission mean you're not rowing all day." -- Popular Mechanics (2012)

 Acceleration and Power

 The 2013 Mini Cooper Coupe comes with a 1.6-liter four-cylinder engine that generates 121 horsepower at 6,000 rpm and 114 pound-feet of torque at 4,250 rpm.
-The S Coupe adds a turbocharger and direct injection, upping the engine’s output to 181 horsepower at 5,500 rpm and 177 pound-feet of torque from 1,600 to 5,000 rpm.
+The S Coupe adds a turbocharger, upping the engine’s output to 181 horsepower at 5,500 rpm and 177 pound-feet of torque from 1,600 to 5,000 rpm.
 Both base and S models come with a six-speed manual transmission or an optional six-speed automatic.
-The EPA reports that the 2013 Mini Cooper Coupe gets up to 29/37 mpg city/highway, which is significantly better than sports cars like the Mazda Miata and Subaru BRZ.
+The EPA reports that the 2013 Mini Cooper Coupe gets up to 29/37 mpg city/highway, which is significantly better than the fuel economy of sports cars like the Mazda Miata and Subaru BRZ.

 While test drivers say that the base Coupe accelerates adequately, most prefer the more powerful S Coupe and John Cooper Works models.
 One reviewer noticed some torque steer under hard acceleration, but the majority of critics are pleased with the S and JCW Coupes’ responsive engines and well-matched transmissions.

 - "The base engine provides adequate acceleration, but the real fun is had with the turbo versions, which feature broad, flat torque ‘plateaus’ and a great midrange response." -- Kelley Blue Book

 - "Torque steer occasionally rears its head during hard acceleration runs, especially when attempting to launch the car on slick or broken surfaces." -- Automobile Magazine (2012 S Coupe)